Hsp70: Function

 Hsp70 seems to be able to participate in disposal of damaged or defective proteins.
 Interaction with CHIP (Carboxyl-terminus of Hsp70 Interacting Protein)–an E3 ubiquitin ligase–allows Hsp70 to pass proteins to the cell's ubiquitination and proteolysis pathways.

 Finally, in addition to improving overall protein integrity, Hsp70 directly inhibits apoptosis.
 One hallmark of apoptosis is the release of cytochrome c, which then recruits Apaf-1 and dATP/ATP into an apoptosome complex.
 This complex then cleaves procaspase-9, activating caspase-9 and eventually inducing apoptosis via caspase 3 activation.
 Hsp70 inhibits this process by blocking the recruitment of procaspase-9 to the Apaf-1/dATP/cytochrome c apoptosome complex.
 It does not bind directly to the procaspase-9 binding site, but likely induces a conformational change that renders procaspase-9 binding less favorable.
 Hsp70 is shown to interact with Endoplasmic reticulum stress sensor protein IRE1alpha thereby protecting the cells from ER stress - induced apoptosis.
 This interaction prolonged the splicing of XBP-1 mRNA thereby inducing transcriptional upregulation of targets of spliced XBP-1 like EDEM1, ERdj4 and P58IPK rescuing the cells from apoptosis.
 Other studies suggest that Hsp70 may play an anti-apoptotic role at other steps, but is not involved in Fas-ligand-mediated apoptosis (although Hsp 27 is).
 Therefore, Hsp70 not only saves important components of the cell (the proteins) but also directly saves the cell as a whole.
 Considering that stress-response proteins (like Hsp70) evolved before apoptotic machinery, Hsp70's direct role in inhibiting apoptosis provides an interesting evolutionary picture of how more recent (apoptotic) machinery accommodated previous machinery (Hsps), thus aligning the improved integrity of a cell's proteins with the improved chances of that particular cell's survival.

 In mice, exogenous recombinant human Hsp70 (eHsp70), delivered intranasally, increases lifespan.
 Although the maximum lifespan increased only moderately, the overall mortality rate in treated animals was much lower compared with the control group.
 Also this eHsp70-treatment improves learning and memory of mice in old age, increases their curiosity.

 Cancer

-Hsp70 is overexpressed in malignant melanoma and underexpressed in renal cell cancer.
+Hsp70 is overexpressed in melanoma and underexpressed in renal cell cancer.

 In breast cancer cell line (MCF7) has been found that not only Hsp90 interacted with estrogen receptor alpha (ERα) but also Hsp70-1 and Hsc70 interacted with ERα too.